phpMv/ubiquity-devtools/README.md

                 Change the database name and port
                   · Ubiquity config:set --database.dbName=blog --database.port=3307

-■ theme [themeName] =>
+■ mailer [part] =>
-        · Installs an existing theme or creates a new one if the specified theme does not exists.
-        · Aliases : install-theme,install:theme
+        · Displays mailer classes, mailer queue or mailer dequeue.
         × Samples :
-                Creates a new theme custom
+                Display mailer classes
+                  · Ubiquity mailer classes
+                Display mailer messages in queue(To send)
-                  · Ubiquity theme custom
+                  · Ubiquity mailer queue
-                Install bootstrap theme
+                Display mailer messages in dequeue(sent)
-                  · Ubiquity theme bootstrap
+                  · Ubiquity mailer dequeue

-■ create-theme [themeName] =>
+■ new-mail [name] =>
-        · Creates a new theme or installs an existing one.
+        · Creates a new mailer class.
+        · Aliases : newMail,new:mail
+        × Samples :
+                Creates a new mailer class
+                  · Ubiquity newMail InformationMail

+■ sendMail [] =>
+        · Send message(s) from queue.
-        · Aliases : create:theme
+        · Aliases : sendMails
         · Parameters :
-                -x      shortcut of --extend
+                -n      shortcut of --num
-                        If specified, inherits from an existing theme (bootstrap,semantic or foundation).
-                        Possibles values :
-                        bootstrap,semantic,foundation
+                        If specified, Send the mail at the position n in queue.

         × Samples :
+                Send all messages to send from queue
+                  · Ubiquity semdmails
+                Send the first message in queue
+                  · Ubiquity sendmail 1

+■ create-command [commandName] =>
+        · Creates a new custom command for the devtools.
+        · Aliases : create:command,createCommand
+        · Parameters :
+                -v      shortcut of --value
+                        The command value (first parameter).

+                -p      shortcut of --parameters
+                        The command parameters (comma separated).

+                -d      shortcut of --description
+                        The command description.

+                -a      shortcut of --aliases
+                        The command aliases (comma separated).

+        × Samples :
-                Creates a new theme custom
+                Creates a new custom command
-                  · Ubiquity create-theme custom
+                  · Ubiquity create-command custom
-                Creates a new theme inheriting from Bootstrap · Ubiquity theme myBootstrap -x=bootstrap
 ```

 ### Project creation